 How Manual Processes and Headcount Work

 Manual workflows involve people performing tasks using their judgment, knowledge, tools, and communication skills.
 A team member handling the same customer follow-up scenario reads the deal history with context, drafts an email that reflects tone awareness, adapts based on the specific relationship, and handles exceptions that were never written down in any process document.
+A seasoned account manager catches things like "the CEO just left, this deal is probably dead, don't send the quarterly check-in that would look tone-deaf."
+No agent catches that without being explicitly told to.

 Humans bring pattern recognition, empathy, contextual awareness, and the ability to navigate ambiguity in ways that current AI systems cannot fully replicate.
 They also bring motivation, creativity, relationship-building, and accountability.
 When a human makes a mistake, there is a person who can explain what happened, learn from it, and carry institutional memory forward.
+When a client escalates, a human can make a judgment call about a service credit or a one-off accommodation that an agent, constrained by its policy prompt, cannot.
+These are real capabilities, and dismissing them is the fastest way to build an automation program that fails in the customer experience.

 Side-by-Side Comparison